Bangladesh–Mexico relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as an Agreement on the Elimination of Visa for Diplomatic and Official Passport Holders (2013); Agreement on Mutual Administrative Assistance in Customs Matters (2013) and a Memorandum of Understanding on Foreign Office Consultation (2015).

 Trade

-In 2018, two-way trade between both nations amounted to US$336 million.
-Bangladesh's main exports to Mexico include: cotton, textiles and shoes.
-Mexico's main exports to Bangladesh include: motors for elevators or elevators; generators; shrimp and prawns; and steam traps.
-In 2016, Mexican multinational company Cemex, sold its operations in Bangladesh to Siam Cement Group.
+In 2023, two-way trade between both nations amounted to US$674.6 million.
+Bangladesh's main exports to Mexico include: clothing, footwear, hides, kitchenware and gym equipment.
+Mexico's main exports to Bangladesh include: cotton, chemical based products, seeds, x-ray machines, medical equipment and telephones, including mobile phones.